spatialos/gdk-for-unity/docs/content/glossary.md

 * Read the state of SpatialOS entities and their [SpatialOS components](#spatialos-component).
 * [Send updates (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#sending-an-update) to SpatialOS components via the [SpatialOS Runtime](#spatialos-runtime).

-Code generation automatically occurs when you open the [Unity Project](#unity-project) in the Unity editor.
-You can also manually trigger code generation from inside the Unity editor by selecting **SpatialOS** > **Generate code**.
+Code generation automatically occurs when you open the [Unity Project](#unity-project) in your Unity editor.
+You can also manually trigger code generation from inside your Unity editor by selecting **SpatialOS** > **Generate code**.
 You only need to do this when you have:

 * Edited the schema
 * Created a new worker